postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

 ## Built-in support for GraphQL

-If you're using Postman v7.2 or later, the app has built-in support for sending GraphQL queries in the request body, using GraphQL variables, and GraphQL query autocompletion.
+If you're using v7.2 or later, the Postman app has built-in support for sending GraphQL queries in the request body, using GraphQL variables, importing GraphQL schemas, and enabling GraphQL query autocompletion.

+### Sending GraphQL queries in the request body

 1. Open a new request tab in Postman and enter your GraphQL endpoint URL in the address field.
-1. Select POST from the request method dropdown list.
+1. Select `POST` from the request method dropdown list.
 1. Under the **Body** tab, select the **GraphQL** body type.
 1. Enter your GraphQL query in the **Query** editor.
 This editor enables you to author and edit both queries and variables separately.

   <!-- TODO: screenshot -->

+### Using GraphQL variables

 1. Enter your GraphQL varibles in the **GraphQL variables** editor.